Why Homework Doesn’t Enhance Learning and Remedies

 Does Homework Enhance Learning?

-Practicing between learning lessons better equips a student to have a grip on the subject of interest like learning violin, so this shows just how critical Homework is when properly administered.
-So contrary to some of the research findings, there exist strategies that can ensure a useful contribution of Homework to the entire learning process.
+Practicing between learning lessons better equips a student to have a grip on the subject of interest like learning violin, so this shows just how critical homework is when properly administered.
+So contrary to some of the research findings, there exist solutions that can ensure a useful contribution of homework to the entire learning process.

 - Retrieval practice.
 It is a mechanism of trying to remember information already learned, and it requires time between learning and the administration of the exercise.
 The ideal time for this practice is when you have forgotten a little about the information learned.
 Research shows that retrieval practice is a far powerful strategy than reviewing or rereading a material.